Crown Vertex Hair Transplant

 A vertex hair transplant can be difficult or even impossible to carry out using the FUE ( Follicular Unit Extraction) method.
 In some cases, hairs from other parts of the body are also useful in covering the balding areas of the vertex.
 In the FUE process, the robotic hair transplant method in operation involves the application of robotic punching.
 However, during the punching process, damage of grafts is one of the biggest disadvantages.

 Hair transplantation on the vertex is sometimes less complex than on the frontal section.
 Skilled surgeons operate in this area with a lot of care.
-This type of hair transplant in Turkey should involve the opening of canals in a suitable direction and angle.
+Crown Vertex Hair Transplant in Turkey should involve the opening of canals in a suitable direction and angle.
 This happens after determining the points where the hair takes a turn and will ensure a broader and more natural coverage.
 Between 8-12 months after the surgery, vertex hair transplantations can reach their definitive form.

 A combination of hair transplant in Turkey using the methods of FUE+FUT (Follicular Unit Extraction + Follicular Unit Transplantation) is useful when the patient is hoping for denser hair.
 At the vertex, the hair merges with two varied patterns due to the growth of hair on the head.
 The back hair has less than 15-degree angulation from the scalp’s baseline.
 At the same time, frontal hair has an angle of over 45 degrees.
 When working on the crown or vertex, a proper angle has to be given to ensure a whirling texture of the hair.